 In some cities, authorizers and charter supporters have begun building the systems needed to replace failing schools and replicate great ones.
 In Indianapolis, authorizers including the mayor’s office and the statewide Indiana Charter Schools Board have prioritized scaling up schools that have been successful in Indianapolis and elsewhere, aided by funding from The Mind Trust’s Charter School Incubator.
 At the same time, Ball State University has recently joined the mayor’s office in aggressively closing low-performing schools.
 This report makes clear why all authorizers should follow their lead.

 Various resources exist to help.
 Our report Going Exponential offers advice for authorizers, school operators, and policymakers about growing successful charter schools, based on research about how organizations have grown quickly and with quality in other sectors.
 We have also worked with the National Association of Charter School Authorizers (NACSA) to develop an “academic performance framework” authorizers can use to identify high- and low-performing schools based on clear criteria.
-And check out NACSA’s publications about closure and replication, including this monograph.
+And check out NACSA’s publications about closure and replication, including this monograph (no longer available online).

 This blog entry first appeared on the Fordham Institute’s Ohio Gadfly Daily blog.
 If you wish to comment, please do so on the original blog post.